7mind/blog/role-based-repositories.md

 ## Summary

-When you have a lot of code it's always hard to find a proper approach organize your code.
+When you have a lot of code it's always hard to find a proper approach to organize your code.

 Typically engineers choose between monorepo and multirepo layouts.
 Both approaches have well-known advantages and disadvantages which significantly affect team productivity.